 - Sirloin Chop: Sirloin chops are generally large and meaty, making for thick, inexpensive steaks that make great alternatives to the prized rib and loin chops.

 Shopping for the Best Cut of Lamb

 When shopping for lamb, as with any cut of meat, it is best to go with whichever is the most fresh.
 When purchasing a packaged cut of lamb, the easiest way to determine freshness is to check for the dates that are stamped on the packaging.
 If lamb is not contained in a dated package, look at the color of the meat.
 Lamb should be rosy pink or red in color.
 Any meat that is darker than rosy red is older and will not be as fresh or tender.
 In addition to color, look for fine-grained meat with firm, white fat.
 This holds true for cuts available at your local butcher counter.

 Also, as a rule, look for other markings on the label that will give you more information about the cut of lamb.
 USDA Prime will have the highest rating in tenderness and flavor, and generally a slightly higher fat content, which lends to the flavor.
 Cuts labeled USDA Choice are still high quality meats, but slightly less tender.

 Another great option is to find a grass-fed selection at a local farmer’s market, which generally are high quality cuts of meat with great flavor.
 It is important to note, however, that all grades of lamb have similar levels of protein, vitamins, and nutrients.

 Depending on the lamb dish you are making, it is always best to select the correct cut for the dish you are preparing.
 For instance, for roasted lamb, the rib, loin, breast, and shoulder are recommended.
-Whereas legs are good for the obvious leg of lamb or can be cut into cubes for use in lamb kebab dishes such as this Middle Eastern spicy lamb kebob recipe or this Lamb Fesenjan.
+Legs are good for the obvious leg of lamb dishes and roasts or can be cut into cubes for use in lamb kebab dishes such as this Middle Eastern spicy lamb kebob recipe or this Lamb Fesenjan.